meztinosdunken/agile-coaching-platform/CONTRIBUTING.md

 4. Push to your branch (e.g., `git push origin feature/your-feature-name` or `git push origin bugfix/your-bugfix-name`).
 5. Open a Pull Request.

-Please make sure your code adheres to any existing coding style and includes comments where necessary.
-It is also recommended to run tests and ensure all pass before submitting your Pull Request.
+Please make sure your code adheres to any existing coding style and includes comments where necessary. **It is crucial to run all tests and ensure they pass before submitting your Pull Request.**